 The Deutsche Börse AG is the third largest exchange in the world.
 With a market share of about 90% in Germany, it is by far the largest exchange in the country.
 With the fully-electronic trading system Xetra, the Frankfurt Stock Exchange can trade securities from any location in the world.

-In Hessen, approximately 100,000 people are employed in the financial industry and 62,000 in the banking sector.
-Around 200 financial institutions from 50 different countries are represented in Frankfurt.
+In Hessen, approximately 100,000 people are employed in the financial industry and 63,000 in the banking sector.
+Around 200 financial institutions are represented in Frankfurt.
 And many more service providers are also located in the financial center: insurance companies, investment banks, consultants, accountants, legal offices and financial advisors.
 Together, these companies offer a rich network of financial service providers in the Rhein-Main region.

 EUREX is one of the world market leaders in trading and settlement of futures and options in stocks, index funds, exchange traded funds as well as capital market and money market products.